benbarber/dotfiles/README.md

 git repository I can simply pull in any changes and run the installer to bring everything up to date.

-This is especially great for when I need to setup a new machine or re-format an existing one.

-The dotfiles are managed with [YADM](https://thelocehiliosan.github.io/yadm/) which works great.
+The dotfiles are managed with [YADM](https://thelocehiliosan.github.io/yadm/) which is a wrapper around the git commands you already know and use.

 ## Installation